 Day One - Arrival in Seattle

-Our city is hilly - bring on your good walking shoes!
+Our city is hilly, so bring your good walking shoes!
 Many Seattle streets are one-way so leave the car in the garage.
 Walking and public transportation can take you to almost all Seattle attractions.
-Upon arrival in your first few hours, you may want to walk the quarter mile to the waterfront and there - you can take advantage of great dining at restaurants on Piers 54, 56 & 57, ride the Argosy cruises that depart from pier 55/56 or take ride on charming horse carriages for a romantic view of the city.

 Feeling adventurous?
-Take a walk south on Alaska Way to Pier 52 and ride the Bainbridge ferry as a pedestrian to Bainbridge Island (35 minutes crossing, $7.70 per person roundtrip).
-On your way, soak in the stunning views of Seattle and Puget Sound.
-Once you arrive at Bainbridge Island, enjoy a lazy stroll through its water front, village of stores, wineries and cafés.
-Take a short hike to Mora Iced Creamery where 48 hand crafted ice creams and sorbet are made locally (139 Medrone Lane) and it's all non-fat.
+Take a walk south on Alaska Way to Pier 52 and ride the Bainbridge ferry to Bainbridge Island (35 minutes crossing, $8 per person roundtrip).
+On your way, soak in the stunning views of Seattle and the Puget Sound.
+Once you arrive at Bainbridge Island, enjoy a lazy stroll through its waterfront, village of stores, wineries and cafés.
+Take a short hike to Mora Iced Creamery where 48 hand crafted ice creams and sorbets are made locally (139 Medrone Lane) and it's all non-fat.
 Relax on the ferry ride back to Seattle.
-Catch bus #16 or bus #66 (in front) back to downtown.
-Unwind in The Westin Seattle lobby bar with ½ price appetizers and great people watching.
+End your day unwinding in The Westin Seattle lobby bar with half-price appetizers and great people watching.

 Day Two - Sleepless in Seattle

-Wake up early and walk four blocks to the 107 year old Pike Place market, one of the most popular Seattle attractions, where you will fall "Sleepless in Seattle" in love with the city.
-Stop at La Panier bakery and grab a cup of Umbria Italian coffee before you visit the original Starbucks two doors over.
-The scene is fascinating any time of the day (market hours 10am- 6pm) but best in the morning when most locals and customers are getting their shopping done.
-We recommend that you try a walking breakfast option from fresh fruits to pastries and fresh seafood.
-Browse the literature at book stores or treasure hunt in the markets many stores.
+Wake up early and walk four blocks west to the 107-year old Pike Place Market, one of Seattle's most popular attractions.
+Stop at La Panier bakery and grab a cup of Umbria Italian coffee before visiting the original Starbucks two doors over.
+The scene at the market is fascinating any time of the day (opens for breakfast at 6am; market merchant hours are 10am- 6pm) but is best in the morning when local chefs and Seattle residents are getting their shopping done.
+If you arrive early, enjoy a walking breakfast: taste bites from different vendors, from local fruits to pastries and fresh seafood.
+Fans of "Sleepless in Seattle" will want to be sure to stop at the Athenian Restaurant to dine on market-fresh seafood and take a photo sitting on the same barstool as Tom Hanks's character in the movie.
+Browse literature at one of the market's book stores, or hunt for gifts and treasures at its many shops and craft vendors.
 Find Rachel the bronze pig and view the famous tossing of fish at Pike Place fish stand.
-Take the stairs down to the waterfront and visit the Aquarium at Pier 59 and stroll to Ivar's at Pier 54.
-Take in the panoramic views of the Olympic Mountains.
-After enjoying the surroundings, you can walk or ride bus #99 ($2.25 off-peak and $2.50 peak) to Seattle's historical neighborhood in Pioneer Square.
-Take the 90 minute Underground Tour, then ride the bus tunnel to University Station.
+Then, walk down the stairs to the waterfront to take in the panoramic views of the Olympic Mountains and visit the Seattle Aquarium at Pier 59.
+After enjoying the surroundings, walk to Seattle's historic Pioneer Square neighborhood.
+Take the 90-minute Underground Tour, then ride the bus to University Station.
 Exit and enjoy the cultural Seattle Art Museum.

-Alternately, we would also recommend taking a morning three- hour, sixty mile city tour for a general overview of the Emerald City and top Seattle attractions.
-You can choose from city tours or all day tours to Mount Rainier, wine country or a tour of the Boeing tour center in Everett.
-Victoria B.C. or whale watching may be available.
+Alternately, we would also recommend taking a three-hour, sixty-mile morning city tour for a general overview of the Emerald City and top Seattle attractions.
+You can choose from city tours or all-day tours to Mount Rainier, wine country or the Boeing tour center in Everett.
+Tours to Victoria B.C. or whale watching may also be available.

 Day Three - The Best Places in Town!